 - Standard - No Site Branding: This style is the same as Standard except the “Site branding” region is removed as well.

-- Standard - Show Full Footer: This style is the same as Standard except the “Footer sub” and “Footer sub menus” regions are not removed.
+- Standard - Show Full Footer: This style is the same as Standard, but it does not remove the "Footer sub" and "Footer sub menus" regions.

-- (optional) If you do not want this page to appear in search engine results, expand the XML Sitemap section and select Excluded from the Inclusion dropdown menu.
+- (Optional) If you do not want this page to appear in search engine results, expand the XML Sitemap sidebar section and select Excluded from the Inclusion dropdown menu.

-All of the various navigation blocks are now hidden from the page, creating a more sleek and focused page.
+After creating a Marketing Campaign Page, the various navigation blocks will be hidden, creating a more streamlined and focused page.

 These are examples of the page elements you can use to build your page.
 More detail on each of these elements can be found by following the link provided in the respective dropdown.